xfusek08/IFJ-Compiler/README.md

 Licence
 -------

-Tento program je poskytován pod licencí GPLv3.0.
+This program is distributed under GPLv3.0.